dtinth/superwhite/README.md

 I used Final Cut Pro.

-- Create a library with **Wide Gamut HDE** color processing setting.
+- Create a library with **Wide Gamut HDR** color processing setting.
 - Create a project.
 - Add a solid white color generator.
   - Set **Color** to **Bright White.**